 Update on Meath County Council Services

-The third phase of the Roadmap for Reopening Society and Businesses begins today, Monday, June 29th.
+Ireland is now in Phase 3 of the Roadmap for Reopening Society and Business.
 The Council has expanded its level of public service provision, in line with the Roadmap and the latest public health advice, as set out below:

 Meath County Council will endeavour to keep you informed of these changes and what they mean for you.